prashaant20/CRUD_Operations/README.md

 •	Performance Considerations: For larger datasets, consider alternative storage solutions or optimizations to reduce file I/O operations.
 •	CSV File Structure: Ensure the CSV file structure matches the expected format (ID, Date, Product, Quantity, Price).

+# Requirements
+Python Version:
+•	This project requires Python 3.x or higher to be installed.

+# Dependencies
+CSV Module:
+•	The code utilizes Python's built-in csv module for reading from and writing to CSV files.